samerior/laravel-docker/README.md

  - Supervisord
  - Composer

+## Tags

+### latest
+ This tag contains base webserver with no cron setups for queues or horizon

+### horizon
+ This tag contains supervisor configuration for horizon

+### queues
+This tag contains supervisor configuration for the default queues

 # Laravel Application - Quick Run

 Using the Laravel installer you can get up and running with a Laravel application inside Docker in minutes.